 What are the benefits of having a root canal?

-Dr. Slepchik likes to think of root canals as “tooth lifesavers” because they enable a patient to keep a tooth that would otherwise eventually need to be extracted.
-Once the infection has entered the interior of your tooth, if you don’t have a root canal you will lose the tooth.
+Dr. Slepchik likes to think of root canals as “tooth lifesavers” because they enable you to keep a tooth that would otherwise eventually need to be extracted.
+Once the infection has entered the interior of your tooth, if you don’t have a root canal, you will lose the tooth.
 Not addressing the infection in the tooth is dangerous to your overall health.
-Studies have shown that tooth infections can spread throughout the body, even affecting your heart.
-It also can lead to loss of the tooth which will need replacement with an implant or a dental bridge.
+Studies have shown that tooth infections can spread throughout your body, even affecting your heart.
+It also can lead to loss of the tooth which will need replacement with either a dental implant or a dental bridge.

 How long after having a root canal can I eat regular food?

 There aren’t any restrictions on eating once we place the Emax crown on your tooth.
-You can resume normal activities and eat whatever you want.
-You may have some slight soreness in the area, but it is easily manageable and will resolve in just a day or so.
+You can resume normal activities and eat whatever you wish.
+You may experience slight soreness in the area that was worked on, but it is easily manageable and will resolve in just a day or so.